-Fall Sports State Tournament schedules and results
+Fall Sports State Tournament Schedules and Results

 Saturday, Oct.
 9

-Match 1 — No. 10 Stanford Olympia at No. 8 Normal Calvary Christian Academy
+Match 1 — Normal Calvary Christian Academy 4, Stanford Olympia 3 (2OT)

 Tuesday, Oct.
 12

-Match 2 — No. 2 Bloomington Cornerstone Christian Academy vs. Match 1 winner, 4:30 p.m.
+Match 2 — Bloomington Cornerstone Christian Academy 5, Normal Calvary Christian Academy 1 (2OT)

 Wednesday, Oct.
 13